sul-dlss/cocina_display/README.md

 On the access side, Cocina JSON is available statically via [PURL](https://purl.stanford.edu), but is only updated when an object is published ("shelved") from SDR.
 This frequently results in data that is technically invalid with respect to `cocina-models` but is still valid in the context of a patron-facing application.
 Rather than tightly coupling access applications to `cocina-models`, this gem provides a set of helpers designed to safely parse Cocina JSON and render it in a consistent way across applications.

 The intent is that both applications that directly render SDR metadata as HTML (PURL, Exhibits) and applications that index it for later display in a catalog (Searchworks, Earthworks, Dataworks) can adopt a single gem for rendering Cocina in a human-readable way.
 This gem **does not** aim to render HTML or provide view components – that is the responsibility of the consuming application.
 It **does** provide macros for those applications using Traject to index metadata.

-## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/sul-dlss/cocina_display.

-## License

-The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).